carreins/weather-webapp/README.md

 - [Nominatim API for OpenStreetMap.org](https://nominatim.org/release-docs/develop/api/Overview/)
 - [Forecast API for Norwegian Institute of Meteorology](https://api.met.no/weatherapi/locationforecast/2.0)

+Simply run the project, and these APIs will be accessible.

 ## Available Scripts

 In the project directory, you can run: